ribonsamr/Itemcatalog/readme.md

 ***Note**: the installation file uses `pip3` to install the packages, absence of `pip3` will cause errors.*

+A dumped copy of my sample database exists as `itemcatag_db`, If it wasn't loaded during the installation process, it can be restored using this command: `psql itemcatag_db < itemcatag_db` ([psql_dump](https://www.postgresql.org/docs/9.1/static/backup-dump.html)).

 Manual install steps are included in the end of this file.

 ## Project specifications